Dongguan Guangdong, China Travel Guide

 Nancheng and Dongcheng districts concentrate bars and pubs, popular with locals and expats.
 Late-night restaurants also cater to evening outings.

 Dongguan is less known for traditional artisan crafts.
 Some small shops might sell conventional Chinese crafts or local souvenirs.
-Souvenir Recommendations: Dongguan lychees (seasonal), local snacks, small things with Chinese characteristics.
+Souvenir Recommendations: Dongguan lychees (seasonal), local snacks, small products with Chinese characteristics.
 Electronics and apparel are common due to industrial output.

 Luxury and Boutique Shopping: Modern malls (Wanda Plaza, Rainbow City, Dongguan International Trade Center) appear international and domestic brands.
 Ethical Shopping: Support local small businesses.
 Avoid counterfeit goods.